Kekkle/kekkles-korner/about.md

 # About

-Hey there!
+Hey there.
 This blog is a place for Kekkle to share updates on how her various projects are going: what she's building and learning, as well as what's tricky and what's exciting.

 </div>